ElMiho/fagprojekt-01666/README.md

 - [ ] Generate tester scripts (using `unittest` module)
 - [ ] Map of the facebook github
 - [ ] Generalize s.t. code can be used on any math problem
+- [ ] Guide to use code for general math problem (mostly for own use)

 ## statutes
 - all roots are from the closed bounded interval [-5, 5]